Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Temporary Entry of Materials and Personal Belongings

-Entry of materials and personal belongings is mainly under the discretion of the DGDA, although the OCC and the DGM sometimes get involved.
+The entry of materials and personal effects is primarily at the discretion of the DGDA, although the OCC and DGM